padolsey/jsapi-info/readme.md

 Given the above configuration, we can now access `/jquery/[VERSION/]METHOD_NAME` in our browser.
 JSAPI.info will only source the jQuery source file remotely (from googleapis) if it hasn't already cached it locally.

 THIS IS STILL UNDER DEVELOPMENT: Live @ [jsapi.info](http://jsapi.info).

+### How does it work?

+It works by loading the library you specify into an instance of [jsdom](https://github.com/tmpvar/jsdom), and then evaluating the method you specify (in fully qualified form, e.g. `jQuery.fn.css`) within that instance.
+It then matches the `toString()` representation of that function (thanks V8!!) against the source of the library, thus determining its location.
+It's all operating under node.js, running via a beautiful configuration of nginx (primed to microcache!) on a linode box somewhere in London.